nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

   * MySQL Server

     MySQL is the world's most popular open source database.
 With its proven performance, reliability and ease-of-use, MySQL has become the leading database choice for web-based applications.
+  * PostgreSQL

+    PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
   * Redis (cache)

     Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
 So, in nopCommerce Redis is used to store old data as in-memory cache dataset.
 Which boosts the speed and performance of application.